kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 header.appendChild(button);
 ```

-## The difference between v0 and v1 is explained
+## The difference between v0 and v1

-So how does the code change in v0 and v1?
+So what has changed between v0 and v1 in terms of coding?

 The main difference is as follows:
-- Name Space Simplified
+- Naming space is simplified
-- Render () method is not required.
+- Render () method is no longer required
-- Property can be used to update values
+- Property can now be used to update values
-- Improve the convenience of parts
+- Improved the convenience by allowing more properties for modification
-- Property reviews
+- Restructured the component property
-- Property of Alert and Label components
+- Included additional property for Alert and Label

-This section explains each one at a time.
+The following section will explain in further detail.

 ---
-#### Name Space Simplified
+#### Naming Space is simplified
 ---
-In v1, you can call the instance from the new kintoneUIComponent **new Kuc**  So that you can write more concise code.
+In v1, you can call the instance from the new kintoneUIComponent **new Kuc**  in order to write a concise code.

 - Code in v0
 ```